 How to Save Money on Snacks

-Snacks are big budget killers on road trips -- racks of Cheetos and Fritos for 99 cents are irresistible in convenience stores, and let's face it: road trips are all about the snacks.
+Snacks are big budget killers on road trips—racks of Cheetos and Fritos for 99 cents are irresistible in convenience stores, and let's face it: Road trips are all about the snacks.
 However, these aren't the best way to keep your costs down.
 Stock up on cheaper chips in economy-sized bags from grocery stores instead.
 It may not sound like much, but this alone should net you more than twice as many chips for your money.

-Another thing you can do to keep the costs down, is to bring a cooler (styrofoam varieties are cheaper at Walmart than convenience stores) and load it up with sodas from the Publix rather than 7-11.
-Even better: bring a bottle of water with you and top it up whenever you're anywhere with a faucet and clean drinking water.
+It's a given to bring coolers, especially if you're saving leftovers from restaurants to eat later (foam coolers are cheaper at discount stores than convenience stores as well).
+Load one up with beverages from the Publix rather than 7-11.
+Even better: Bring a reusable bottle or cup with you and top it off whenever you're anywhere with a faucet or drinking fountain.
 You'll help the environment by not contributing to plastic waste and save money on drinks while doing so.

 Camping for free is as easy as pulling off into a national forest or onto Bureau of Land Management land and stretching out under the stars.

-If you prefer a roof above your head, you can crash for free on a couch with a like-minded host in safety with Couchsurfing's database.
-Couchsurfing is available to everyone, and allows you to stay in a local's home for free for a couple of nights.
+If you prefer a roof above your head, you can crash for free on a couch with a like-minded host via Couchsurfing's database.
+Couchsurfing is available to everyone and allows you to stay in a local's home for free for a couple of nights.
 It's free, it's safe, and it gives you an insight into the local culture that you wouldn't have otherwise had.
-If you do decide to try Couchsurfing, remember to bring a small gift for your host, or to offer to cook dinner for them one night -- you're staying for free so it's worth giving something back to the person who lives there.
+If you do decide to try Couchsurfing, remember to bring a small gift for your hosts or to offer to cook dinner for them one night—you're staying for free, so it's worth giving something back to the person who lives there.

-If you're particularly sociable and love to meet the locals, you may find yourself getting to head away from the official free accommodation route when someone offers to let you spend the night at theirs.
-Proper etiquette here is to wait to be asked, but if you can trust the person offering their room, there's no reason why you should turn it down.
+If you're particularly sociable and love to meet the locals, you may find yourself getting to head away from the "official" free accommodation route when someone offers to let you spend the night at their place.
+Proper etiquette here is to wait to be asked, but if you can trust the person offering a room, there's no reason why you should turn it down.

 How to Find the Cheapest Gas

 Before you hit the road, check out some of the best options for cheap gas in advance with these gas cost calculators.
-Once you're driving, you'll probably forget specific stations, so jot down town names from your research, or pull off at big clover leaf exits to compare gas prices at several spots.
+When you're driving, you'll probably forget specific stations, so jot down the town names from your research or pull off at big cloverleaf exits to compare gas prices at several spots.
 It's surprisingly easy to save money on gas if you have enough time to shop around.